DerVerrater/gt-tool/README.md

 For details, see Gitea's documentation on [token scopes](https://docs.gitea.com/development/oauth2-provider#scopes).

-### `<GITEA_URL>`:

-The Gitea server URL must be provided with `--url` or `-u` on the command line, or via the environment variable `GTTOOL_GITEA_URL`.
-Use the base URL for your Gitea instance.

-E.g.: Using the Gitea org's demo instance, it would be: `--url "https://demo.gitea.com/"`

-### `<REPO>`:

-The repository name must be provided with `--repo` or `-u` on the command line, or via the environment variable `GTTOOL_GITEA_FQRN` ("fully qualified repo name").
-Use the format `<owner>/<repo>`, which is the route immediately following the GITEA_URL base.
-This is how GitHub and Gitea identify repos in the URL, and how Golang locates it's modules, so this tool does the same.

-E.g.: `--repo "go-gitea/gitea"` would name the Gitea repo belonging to the go-gitea organization.

 ### `<PROJECT>`

 Override the default (current-directory) project name when searching through the config files for this project's settings.